TowerofHanoi/towerofhanoi.github.io/_posts/2021-12-18-CaramelPooler.md

 ## Analyze Bytecode
 To retrieve the 10 addresses used by the setup.sol contract all we need to do is analyze the bytecode.
-For the analyzation process we can get help from some tools like the _[pyevmasm](https://github.com/crytic/pyevmasm)_ library, with the useful `evmasm` command that permits to assemble or disassemble the Ethereum Virtual Machine bytecode. <br />  The addresses with the token are some of the correct addresses subject to a push operation (if an address is subject to a push 16 or 20 it should be padded with zeros).
+For the analysis process we can get help from some tools like the _[pyevmasm](https://github.com/crytic/pyevmasm)_ library, with the useful `evmasm` command that permits to assemble or disassemble the Ethereum Virtual Machine bytecode.
+The addresses with the token are some of the correct addresses subject to a push operation (if an address is subject to a push 16 or 20 it should be padded with zeros).
 This work could also be done with some online disassembler like _[this](https://etherscan.io/opcode-tool)_ or more simply by noting that the bytecode has a _repetitive pattern_ that isolates the 10 desired addresses:

 ```
 0x608060405234801561001057600080fd5b506000600a67ffffffffffffffff811115610054577f4e487b7100000000000000000000000000000000000000000000000000000000600052604160045260246000fd5b6040519080825280602002602001820160405280156100825781602001602082028036833780820191505090505b50905073